What is a Bank and Why Do They Exist?

 Banks do more than just free up space under our mattresses, though.
 They also help contribute to the overall function and stability of our economy.

-That’s because financial institutions move money around in our society.
+That’s because financial institutions, including banks and credit unions, move money around in our society.
 When you use a debit card to buy a book, for example, money transfers from your bank account to the bookstore’s bank account.
 Every day, large sums are transferred between banks to keep the economy running.

 Some of the major banks in Canada are still housed in grand, old buildings—step inside one and you’ll get a sense of their long-standing importance.
 And while today they’re more about apps and e-transfers, these financial institutions are still the backbone of our economy.